ConstructionPlacements

 Once this concept is clear, the next step is to understand your own tangible goals for which money will be required.
 A good way to start is by defining your goals and quantifying them in terms of the amount and the time you want to set to achieve the goal.

-Even though your long-term goals might not be very clearly defined at this stage in life, it is important to give them serious thought.
+Even though your long-term goals might not be clearly defined at this stage in life, it is important to consider them seriously.

 Saving and investing to collect funds for your higher education or marriage (which can be met within two years) is a short-term goal.
 Investing in buying a house is a medium-term goal (two to five years).
 Saving for your future family and retirement are long-term goals (above five years).

 It is also essential to have some liquidity.
-This can be done by keeping four to six months of expenses in either a savings account or a liquid mutual fund from where it can be withdrawn within a day, in case an urgent need arises.
+This can be done by keeping four to six months of expenses in either a savings account or a liquid mutual fund, from which it can be withdrawn within a day in case an urgent need arises.

 4. Invest for the long term

-Like most good things in life, wealth creation takes its own sweet time.
+Like most good things, wealth creation takes its own sweet time.
 The sooner you begin, the larger the corpus you can create.
 Unfortunately, quick fixes seem to be the want of the hour.

 Thus, most people want to create a large corpus in a concise amount of time or begin investing too late.
-This turns out to be the perfect recipe for disaster and must be avoided as much as possible.
+This is the perfect recipe for disaster and must be avoided as much as possible.

 An early start coupled with a regular and disciplined investment pattern plays a significant role in wealth creation.

-Albert Einstein explains that compounding is the eighth wonder in the world, the enormity of which is not understood until it’s experienced first-hand.
+Albert Einstein explains that compounding is the eighth wonder in the world, whose enormity is not understood until it’s experienced first-hand.

-For example, if you were to start investing at the age of 40 and invest Rs.
+For example, if you were to start investing at 40 and invest Rs.
 10,000 per month at a 12 percent rate of return, you would receive Rs.
-99.91 lakh at returns by the age of 60 (over a period of 20 years).
+99.91 lakh at returns by the age of 60 (over 20 years).

 However, if you were to begin investing the same Rs.
-10,000 one year earlier, at the age of 39 years (over a period of 21 years), in an investment that yields 12 percent a year, you would have Rs.
+Ten thousand one year earlier, at the age of 39 (over 21), in an investment that yields 12 percent a year, you would have Rs.
 1.13 crore by the age of 60.

 Simply losing out on one year of investing would reduce your corpus by a whopping 13.95 lakh (over ten times the money you invested in a single year, i.e., Rs.
 10,000 x 12 months =Rs.
 1.20 lakh).